“Better, healthier outcomes for newborns and their families challenged by prematurity and sickness.”

 27,000 of these babies are born premature and up to 1,000 babies lose their fight for life.

 For families, the experience of having a baby come into the world not as expected or planned is life changing.
-Without support, this overwhelming and traumatic experience can have lifelong effects on the emotional wellbeing of these miracle families.
+Without support, this overwhelming and traumatic experience can have lifelong effects on the emotional well-being of these miracle families.
 It affects the entire family unit.

-Since 2005, Miracle Babies Foundation has been passionate in developing and providing vital programs and resources to support and enhance a family’s experience from a threatened pregnancy, hospital journey with a premature or sick newborn, the transition to home and beyond.
+Since 2005, Miracle Babies Foundation has been passionate in developing and providing vital programs and resources to support and enhance a family’s experience from a high-risk pregnancy, hospital journey with a premature or sick newborn, the transition to home and beyond.